 ‘Oh,’ said Poppy, as she struggled to interpret her uncle’s reply and gauge how it may affect them now.

 Seymour nodded gravely.
 ‘You don’t believe I left the farm in this condition, do you?
 When I shut that door to begin my journey home this place was all shipshape.
 And as for that field out there now covered in thistles and groundsel, I’d only just ploughed that, ready to take a crop of winter wheat.’
 He saw their troubled expressions.
-‘Look, I’m sure things are fine here, but I just need to find out, make sure my friends are okay.
-And there’s no harm in being cautious along the way.’
+‘Look, I’m sure things are fine here, but I just need to find out, make sure my friends are okay, then we can return home.
+And there’s no harm in being cautious while we’re here.’
 He paused, allowing his reassurances to register with the children, then he pushed himself to his feet.

 ‘Right then … bed,’ he announced, clapping his hands briskly.